Stove: Cast-iron

 In 1642, at Lynn, Massachusetts, the first cast-iron stove was constructed.
 This stove was little more than a cast-iron box with no grates.

-In 1735, the Castrol stove, or "stew stove", was developed by French designer Francois Cuvilliés.
-It was the earliest recorded wood-burning stove.
-Benjamin Franklin designed the "Pennsylvania fireplace" in 1740, which incorporated the fundamental concepts of the heating stove.
+Benjamin Franklin designed the "Pennsylvania fireplace", now known as the Franklin stove in 1742, which incorporated the fundamental concepts of the heating stove.
 The Franklin stove used a grate to burn wood and had sliding doors to control the draught, or flow of air, through it.
-Because of its compact size, the stove could be housed in a large fireplace or used free-standing in the middle of a room by connecting it to a chimney.
+It had a labyrinthine path for hot exhaust gases to escape, thus allowing heat to enter the room instead of going up the chimney.
+Because of its compact size, the stove could be fitted to an existing fireplace or used free-standing in the middle of a room by connecting it to a chimney.
 Developed amid a wood shortage, it required one-quarter the quantity of fuel as a regular fireplace and could raise the room temperature more quickly.
 Throughout North America, the Franklin stove enjoyed widespread adoption, warming farmhouses, city residences, and frontier huts.

-In 1795, Count Rumford created a particularly popular version, featuring a single fire source, but allowing for the temperature to be adjusted independently for numerous pots at once, all while heating the space.
-Its main disadvantage was that it was too large for most residential kitchens.
+For cooking, Count Rumford created a cast iron oven around 1800, the Rumford roaster.
+This was built into a brick kitchen range.
 Isaac Orr of Philadelphia, Pennsylvania, created the first circular cast-iron stoves with grates for cooking meals on them roughly five years later.
 The potbellied stove traces its origins to the early 1800s, inspired by the Franklin stove developed twenty years prior.
 Jordan A. Mott designed the base-burning stove for burning anthracite coal in 1833.
 In 1834, Philo Stewart created the Oberlin Stove, a small wood-burning cast-iron stove.
 It was a compact metal kitchen stove that was far more efficient than cooking in a fireplace due to its improved heating capacity and allowance for record cooking durations.
-It was a major commercial success because it could be formed into desired shapes and forms and could survive temperature fluctuations from hot to cold readily.
+It was a huge commercial success, with some 90,000 units sold in the next 30 years, because it could be formed into desired shapes and forms and could survive temperature fluctuations from hot to cold readily.
 These iron stoves evolved into specialized cooking machines with chimney flue pipes, oven openings, and water heating systems.
+The originally open holes into which the pots were hung were now covered with concentric iron rings on which the pots were placed.
+Depending on the size of the pot or the heat needed, one could remove the inner rings.